Key Takeaways

 For some people, it may be difficult to switch to a side-sleeping position.
 A range of products are marketed to help people stay on their side throughout the night.
 These include posture pillows and posture alarms.
 Special sleep shirts are also available that have a small ball attached to the back that makes back sleeping uncomfortable.

-People who cannot avoid sleeping on their back may try sleeping with their head and upper body elevated.
+People who can’t avoid sleeping on their back may try sleeping with their head and upper body elevated.
 The upper body can be raised by using an adjustable bed, putting blocks under the legs of the upper part of the bed, or using a large wedge pillow

 Medications